ErlendEllingsen/app-tab-bar/README.md

 ![App-tab-bar](http://i.imgur.com/uIwgFZj.png)

+###Warning - WORK IN PROGRESS
+app-tab-bar is currently **work in progress** and is NOT stable/ready to use.
+Watch (and/or star 😀🌟) the repository to be notified of changes!

 #app-tab-bar
 A tab-bar system in HTML/JS for hybrid apps / web apps.
+Creates beautiful tabs in Bootstrap-style.
 Designed to work with Phonegap/Cordova.
 Created as a multi-platform-purpose system.

 ##Installation
-###Bower
+###Bower (Recommended)
 //TODO

 ###Direct
-//TODO
+1. Download `tabbar.js` and `tabbar.css` and reference them in your document.
+2. Make sure the *dependencies* are installed (see below).

+###Dependencies
+Dependencies are automatically installed when using [bower](https://bower.io/).

+* Boostrap
+* jQuery
+* Font Awesome

 ##Usage
 //TODO

 ##Contribute
+//TODO

 ##License
 MIT-license.
 See *LICENSE*-file.